drivendataorg/boem-belugas-runtime/README.md

       submission.append(image_rankings)
 ```

 An example `main.py` script is provided in this repository for you to get started.
-You are free to modify `main.py` as needed provided that you are otherwise adhering to the [competition rules](https://www.drivendata.org/competitions/96/competition-beluga-whales/page/482/).
-Your main focus in this competition will be figuring out the best way to find matching images of beluga whales in the `run_inference` command above (or a similar function you've defined).
+You are free to modify `main.py` as needed provided that you are otherwise adhering to the [competition rules](https://www.drivendata.org/competitions/96/competition-beluga-whales/rules/).
+Your main focus in this competition will be on developing the `run_inference` command above (or a similar function you've defined) such that it can produce good matches between the query and database images of beluga whales.

-But you'll get to all of that later.
+But we'll get around to all that in due time.
 For now, let's continue with the quickstart and generate a trivial submission of random predictions so that we can see the entire pipeline in action.

 ### Run Make commands

 To test out the full execution pipeline, make sure Docker is running and then run the following commands in the terminal:

-1. `make pull` pulls the latest official Docker image from the container registry ([Azure](https://azure.microsoft.com/en-us/services/container-registry/)).
+1. **`make pull`** pulls the latest official Docker image from the container registry ([Azure](https://azure.microsoft.com/en-us/services/container-registry/)).
 You'll need an internet connection for this.
-2. `make pack-quickstart` zips the contents of the `submission_quickstart` directory and saves it as `submission/submission.zip`.
+2. **`make pack-quickstart`** zips the contents of the `submission_quickstart` directory and saves it as `submission/submission.zip`.
 This is the file containing your code that you will upload to the DrivenData competition site for code execution.
 But first we'll test that everything looks good locally (see next step).
-3. `make test-submission` will do a test run of your submission, simulating what happens during actual code execution.
+3. **`make test-submission`** will do a test run of your submission, simulating what happens during actual code execution.
 This command runs the Docker container with the requisite host directories mounted, and executes `main.py` to produce a CSV file with your image rankings at `submission/submission.csv`.

 ```bash
 make pull